101 Cooking For Two

 • Serve on a bun with mayo, a pickle, and other toppings of your choice.

-fried pork tenderloin on bun
+Fried pork tenderloin on a bun.

 Recipe Notes